- News and Events

 The recorded services are available on the Sunday Services page.

-The Church building remains open for private prayer only.
+The Church building remains open for private prayer.

 We are a lively Anglican church for the whole village of Overton.